TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-recall-high.md

 cloudEnvironments="public"
 />

-# One of more Azure File Sync registered servers have recalled a large amount of data.
+# One of more Azure File Sync servers have recalled a large amount of data.

 <!--issueDescription-->
 The following server(s) under the Storage Sync Service **<!--$StorageSyncServiceName-->[StorageSyncServiceName]<!--/$StorageSyncServiceName-->** have recalled a large amount of data in the time window from **<!--$startTime-->[startTime]<!--/$startTime-->** to **<!--$endTime-->[endTime]<!--/$endTime-->**.
 Below is the list of servers with high recall volume in GB: <br><!--$ServerNameList-->[ServerNameList]<!--/$ServerNameList-->.